Business Administration - 2017-18 Graduate Catalog

 The Professional MBA program serves individuals who must pursue their MBA as part-time students.
 Classes are offered Monday through Thursday evenings.
 The professional program requires 30-36 graduate credit hours, depending upon a student’s previous academic background.
 Professional students are encouraged to take two courses per semester so they can progress through the program with their cohort.
 At two courses per semester, the MBA degree can be completed in as little as 23 months.
 The professional MBA requires the following courses: ECON 6000, MBA 6000, MBA 6010, MBA 6020, MBA 6030, MBA 6040, MBA 6050, MBA 6060, MBA 6070, MBA 6080, STAT 6010 and MBA 6090.

-Program Bowling Green State University began offering an Executive MBA program in 1977 making it the oldest in Ohio and among the 10 oldest in the United States.
+Bowling Green State University began offering an Executive MBA program in 1977 making it the oldest in Ohio and among the 10 oldest in the United States.
 The EMBA program serves motivated and experienced managers who desire an opportunity to interact with other highly motivated and experienced professionals in an intensive learning environment.
 The Executive MBA is a rigorous, accelerated program that requires eleven graduate courses: MBA 6520X, 6070X, 6510X, 6620X, 6200X, 6580X, 6060X, 6540X, 6050X 6590X and ECON 6000X.
 The courses are offered in a “lockstep” format.
 Students attend class one weekend per month, except during the week-long international field trip.
-Classes meet on Friday, Saturday and Sunday from 8 a.m. - noon and 1 p.m.-5 p.m.
+Classes meet on Saturday and Sunday from 8 a.m. - noon and 1 p.m.-5 p.m., once a month for 21 months.
 The format promotes the development of a supportive learning community among the participants.
 Interested students should contact Graduate and Executive Programs in Business for further information.

 Please access graduate courses online at http://www.bgsu.edu/registration-records/courses-and-classes/class-course-information.html.
 Graduate courses required by Master Business Administration use the prefixes: ACCT, ECON, MBA, and STAT.